microsoft/nn-Meter/docs/builder/overview.md

 ## <span id="create-workspace"> Create Workspace </span>

-Before employing any events of nn-Meter builder, a workspace folder should be create.
+Before using nn-Meter builder, a workspace folder should be created.
 In nn-Meter builder, a workspace refers to a direction to save experiment configs, test case models for detecting fusion rules, kernel models for building latency predictor, and results files for a group of experiments.
-Users could create a workspace folder by running the following command:
+Users can create a workspace folder by running the following command:

 ``` Bash
 # for TFLite platform